Avoid Disaster When Drilling at Home

-Description: Metal Detector Kit P/N 129091
+Description: Velleman Metal Detector Kit

-Step 1 - Wrapping the Coils
+Step 1: Wrapping the Coils

 If you suspect a misplaced or bad diode, measure the forward voltage drop across them, which should be about 0.6V for each diode.
 The reverse breakdown voltage for the Zener diode should be about 3.9V.

-Step 3 - Adding Capacitors, Transistors and LEDs
+Step 3: Adding Capacitors, Transistors and LEDs

-1.2nF, 3.3nF (P/N 1947407), and 0.047µF (P/N 1947351) labeled 122, 332, and 473, respectively
+1.2nF, 3.3nF, and 0.047µF labeled 122, 332 and 473, respectively.

-(either 122 or 332 may be used for C1)
+(Either 122 or 332 may be used for C1)

 It can be difficult to tell which capacitor is which.
 Make sure to check the number on the capacitor with the number in the instruction manual.

-- As with the diodes, line up the transistors with the pictures on the silkscreen.
+As with the diodes, line up the transistors with the pictures on the silkscreen.

-- Be sure to match the flat side of the LED with the flat side in the picture on the silkscreen.
+Be sure to match the flat side of the LED with the flat side in the picture on the silkscreen.
 Since it can be hard to see the flat side, the short lead on the LED indicates the flat side.
 If the LED is not turning on, measure the voltage drop across the LED.
-If it is 0 Volts, you probably have put the LED in the wrong way.
+If it is 0 volts, you probably have put the LED in the wrong way.

 Drilling the PC Board

-- To make the hole for the light from the LED to escape, I put a small piece of drinking straw on the LED and used the aforementioned nail trick.
+To make the hole for the light from the LED to escape, I put a small piece of a drinking straw on the LED and used the aforementioned nail trick.
 Another way to have done this would have been to extend the LED so it sticks through the hole.

 One of the problems I had was getting the LED to turn off.
 I discovered that I had switched the diodes.
-This troubleshooting process can be made easier if you have some understanding of how the circuit works:
+This troubleshooting process can be made easier if you have some understanding of how the circuit works.

-C1 and the 120-turn primary create a 200 kHz oscillator inducing varying voltages on T2 (like in the oscillator picture to the right).
+C1 and the 120-turn primary create a 200 kHz oscillator inducing varying voltages on T2 (like in the oscillator pictured to the right).
 At the positive peaks of the oscillation, T2 is turned on causing the voltage on the collector of T2 to drop.
 These negative excursions also bias the base of T3, which causes T3, and therefore the LED, to turn off.

 The reason why the LED does not turn on and off is that C2 and R5 create an integrator that integrates all the pulses making it look like a DC signal.
 When the coil is brought near a piece of metal, the oscillation frequency drops decreasing the number of negative "blips" raising the voltage on T3, turning it on (and the LED).

-Recommended power source 9V battery.
+I recommend a power source of 9V battery.

 Finally, remember to have fun!

 Ben Godfrey is an electrical engineering student at the University of California, Davis.
-Ben has written iPhone applications and is a Ham Radio operator.
+Ben has written iPhone applications and is a ham radio operator.